 Tam Wing-hang, a devout Christian since high school but who found the church’s instructions had not satisfied his quest for deeper knowledge and greater faith, chose to study theology at CUHK to instill new meanings into his spiritual life.

-Now in his fourth year, Wing-hang found the most valuable thing about the programme is that it can renew his thinking about the Christian faith.
+Graduated in 2018, Wing-hang found the most valuable thing about the programme is that it can renew his thinking about the Christian faith.
 He has learned about the multi-dimensionality of his faith and felt humble in God’s scheme of things.

 Critical thinking and faith might sound incompatible at first.
 But the former is actually what the School values the most in its students’ education.
 Professor Ying said, ‘The programme provides training in critical and analytical thinking that would facilitate their making contributions to society.
 The students should be able to address important social and moral issues of our day as professionals with a pastoral orientation.
 It is significant to nurture young people to develop a stance in value and moral judgment.’

 Full-time students are expected to be in residence in the Theology Building.
 Professor Ying stressed the importance of hostel living as it ‘helps to encourage the students to take an active part in university life and make full use of the opportunities to meet with the lecturers and fellow students outside classroom.’